 Our economic profile

-It covers an area of 1,267 square kilometres and generates almost $2.5 billion in gross regional product annually.
+It covers an area of 1,267 square kilometres and generates over $3.11 billion in gross regional product annually.

 The Lismore City Economic Profile is a comprehensive, independent analysis of the local economy, derived from official sources and robust economic modelling.
 It combines 11 data sets and can be used by a wide range of audiences, including government, community groups, investors, businesses, and the general public.
 It covers various aspects of the economy, such as gross regional product, local jobs, local businesses, employment, unemployment, population, building approvals, industry structure, and more.
 The platform also delivers a community profile, social atlas and population forecast.